jxnblk/mdx-deck/packages/mdx-deck/README.md

 MDX Deck includes built-in components to help with creating presentations, including a background `Image` component, an `Appear` component that allows stepping through parts of a single slide, and a `Notes` component for adding speaker notes.
 Read more in the [Components](docs/components.md) docs.

-## Add-ons & Libraries
+## Third-Party Components

-These third-party libraries are built for use with MDX Deck.
+These optional libraries are intended for use with MDX Deck.

 - [CodeSurfer][]: React component for scrolling, zooming and highlighting code.
 - [mdx-code][]: Runnable code playgrounds for MDX Deck.